Turf Laying Guide

 - Turf needs to be laid as soon as possible after it has been delivered, ideally within 24 hours.
 Therefore order you turf for delivery on the same day, or one day prior to when you plan to lay the turf.

-- In hot weather, keep delivered turf in the shade and remove any film wrapping from the pallet.
+- If you can't lay the turf immediately, keep the delivered turf in the shade (particularly in hot weather) and remove any film wrapping from the pallet.

 Laying the Turf